saul-salazar-dotcom/homelabx.net/docs/index.md

 Setup a homelab in a single command line.
+AI included.

 ## 🔥 QUICK START